muratk5n/thirdwave/en/README.md

 ---

 Anti-trust isn't just for better capitalism, also for the power dynamic between gov and biz.
-Reagan was GOP, but had to be cognizant of the fact that in order to govern, can't get overrun by monopoly power.
+Reagan was a conservative, but had to be cognizant of the fact that in order to govern, need to be wary of getting overrun by monopoly power.

 ---

-Wld expect the Dems to be more hawkish on anti-trust, but no..
+Would expect Dems to be more hawkish on anti-trust, but no..
 After RR not only did they let existing monopolies fester, they gave rise to new ones.
-So called libertarians either watched like a gaping fish, or generated some junk culture war material for Reps to use while weaseling their way in to give their billionaire friends cover.
+So called libertarians either watched the whole thing like a gaping fish, or generated some junk culture war material for Reps to use while weaseling their way in, to give their billionaire friends cover.

 ---